Guest User Guest User

 Priest/Deacon: A reading from the Gospel according to John.

-ALL: Glory to you, O Lord (while make a small sign of the Cross on the forehead, lips, and chest).
+ALL: Glory to you, O Lord (while making a small sign of the Cross on the forehead, lips, and chest).

 The Gospel of the Lord.